mbridak/not1mm/README.md

 ## Changes of note

 - [23-5-6] Added AR Cluster filter options for the bandmap.
+Added a station ID to the multicast packets.
+This will prevent erratic bevahiour if 2 stations are on the same network.
 - [23-5-5] Re-wrote most of the log window code.
 Added ARRL Sweepstakes.
 - [23-5-4] Fixed 'Operators' line in WPX cabrillo file.
 Fix window title not updating if no CAT control.
 - [23-5-3] Added '#' macro.